PELVE from a regulatory perspective: Numerical case study

-We elaborate on the reasons for these effects.
-For (1), the weighted A-PELVE assigns a large weight to insurer $1$, bringing it closer to the WC-PELVE.
-Regarding (2), the A-PELVE is smaller than its weighted version due to insurer $1$'s influence as a market leader.
-This influence is negligible for the weighted MSE-PELVE, because the weight for insurer $1$ is small.
-This also explains, why the MSE-PELVE lies above its weighted counterpart, regarding (3).
-Only for higher levels they are close, mirroring the decrease in insurer $1$'s PELVE curve.
-For (4), the similarity between the Sys- and MSE-PELVE is surprising, given their apparently different methodologies.
-However, given that ES and VaR values are positive, the Sys-PELVE is based on the sum of ES values minus VaR values, i.e.,~it seeks the minimal $c$ subject to $\frac{1}{6}\sum_{i=1}^{6} \Big(\expectedShortfall{c\lambda}{X_i}-\valueAtRisk{\lambda}{X_i}\Big)\leq 0$, where the LHS is small when the ES-VaR difference for insurer $1$ is small.
+For (3), the similarity between the Sys-PELVE and MSE-PELVE (V1) is surprising, given their apparently different methodologies.
+However, given that ES and VaR values are positive, the Sys-PELVE is based on the sum of ES values minus VaR values, i.e.,~it seeks the minimal $c$ subject to $\frac{1}{6}\sum_{i=1}^{6} \Big(\expectedShortfall{c\lambda}{X_i}-\valueAtRisk{\lambda}{X_i}\Big)\leq 0$, where the left side of this inequality is small when the ES-VaR difference for insurer $1$ is small.
 On the other hand, the MSE-PELVE is also based on (squared) ES-VaR differences.
-Furthermore, both Sys- and MSE-PELVE use equal weights, namely $\frac{1}{6}$, so the importance of reducing the ES-VaR difference for an individual insurer is the same, explaining their similarity.
+Furthermore, both Sys- and MSE-PELVE (V1) use equal weights, namely $\frac{1}{6}$, so the importance of reducing the ES-VaR difference for an individual insurer is the same, explaining their similarity.